smalbadger/PingPongTracker/submission/README.md

 1. Ball Tracking Software
     Change directory to './BallTracker'.
 Run ballTracker.m on matlab.
-It will read the FileList.csv and read the corresponding videos in 'TestVideos/' folder and output the pixel coordinates of the balls in ''
+It will read the FileList.csv and read the corresponding videos in 'TestVideos/' folder and output the pixel coordinates of the balls in './BallTracker/results/' folder.

 2. Triangulation Software
     Run Triangulation.m on matlab.
 It takes CSV input of pixel coordinates from './Annotation/'.
 It groups files